 At the Board's January 5, 2009 meeting, Staff provided a brief overview of the text amendments that would be presented to the Board for its review.
-The Board requested a table listing all of the proposed text amendments (See Attachment 1).
-A detailed description of all of the proposed text amendments to the LDC (TX-2008-05) has also been provided for the Board's review (See Attachment 2).
+On March 2, 2009 the Board scheduled a public hearing on the proposed text amendments.
+A table listing all of the proposed text amendments (See Attachment 1) and a detailed description of all of the proposed text amendments to the LDC (See Attachment 2) has also been provided for the Board's review.
 The proposed amendments address a range of issues including emergency vehicle access, some community character and design standards, clarifications to portions of the code text, and staff or Board concerns and/or suggestions,.